XANOZOID/Drone/readme.md

 be?
 That's how it works.
 A message just needs to be something that can be reacted to by the objects - since they don't do more than reveal behavior by responding to said messages.

-In Drone "messages" are "words" found inside of blocks.
+In Protozoid "messages" are "words" found inside of blocks.
 Words are effectively strings, which are objects, but they're all unique and immutable.
 Messages are *like* strings, but strings are not messages.
 Blocks may contain actual objects as well, but objects don't implement the specialized interface and get sent straight to the stack when stepped on during block processing.
 One special thing to note, as well, is that since this langauge attempts to be language-oriented friendly there exists a way to bind a word to an object - thus it gets treated like an object